-Published by the Center for Specialized REALTOR[®] Education, a wholly-owned subsidiary of the National Association of REALTORS[®].
+Published by the Center for REALTOR[®] Development, National Association of REALTORS[®], 430 N. Michigan Avenue, Chicago, Illinois 60611-4087

 All rights reserved.
-The National Association of REALTORS[®] owns these materials or have been granted permission from the copyright owners to distribute and reproduce them.
+The Center for REALTOR[®] Development of the National Association of REALTORS[®] owns these materials or have been granted permission from the copyright owners to distribute and reproduce them.
 Authorization is limited to view, store or print these materials for personal and non-commercial use only.
 No part of these materials may be reproduced, in any form or by any means, without permission in writing from the National Association of REALTORS[®].

-Important Note: The National Association of REALTORS[®], and its wholly owned subsidiary, the Center for Specialized REALTOR[®] Education, its faculty, agents, and employees are not engaged in rendering legal, accounting, financial, tax, or other professional services through these course materials.
-If legal advice or other expert assistance is required, the student should seek competent professional advice.
+DISCLAIMER NOTE: The National Association of REALTORS[®] faculty, agents, and employees are not engaged in rendering legal, accounting, financial, tax, or other professional services through these course materials.
+If legal advice or other expert assistance is required, students and individuals must seek competent professional advice.